merchise/xotl.ql/docs/source/translation.rst

    This section is still in a very unstable state.

-Currently `xotl.ql` makes use of Zope Component Architecture (ZCA) registration of components to register translators.
+Currently `xotl.ql` makes use of Zope Component Architecture (ZCA) registration of components to look for translators.

 There are two interfaces which relate to this: